 Madison, Wisconsin.
 For the foreseeable future, all of our staff are working remotely due to the COVID-19 pandemic.

 Things to know when you apply

 WISPIRG is part of The Public Interest Network.
-The Public Interest Network operates and supports organizations committed to a shared vision of a better world and a strategic approach to getting things done.
+The Public Interest Network operates and supports organizations committed to a shared vision of a better world and a strategic approach to social change.
 Click here for things you should know about our network when you apply.

 WISPIRG is an equal opportunity employer.